awilli1186/wee-website/source/content/v3/script/assets/root.md

 | Variable | Type | Default | Description | Required |
 | -- | -- | -- | -- | -- |
 | value | string | -- | Root request path ||

----note---

-**Note:** You can override the root on individual requests.
-For instance, you may want to load all your static assets from a CDN but pull JSON or other files from a local server.

 ---code|label:Set---